Vidiprinter: BBC Wales

 During the final few years of Grandstand, BBC Wales also opted out of the final few minutes of Final Score to provide a round-up of the Welsh football and rugby results and in 2001 launched its own separate results programme called Wales on Saturday until it was dropped in 2008.
 The vidiprinter was on-screen from the start of the programme until 5 pm.

 BBC Northern Ireland

 As with BBC Scotland, BBC Northern Ireland has always produced its own results programme.
-However it does not start broadcasting until 5pm.
-Consequently, the Northern Ireland programme does not feature an on-screen vidiprinter.
+However it does not start broadcasting until after 5 pm, by which time the part of Final Score in which the vidiprinter is displayed has come to an end.
+Therefore, the Northern Ireland programme does not feature an on-screen vidiprinter.